bloomberg/memray/docs/tree.rst

 * Only the 10 source locations responsible for the most allocated bytes are displayed.
 This is configurable with the ``--biggest-allocs`` command line parameter.
-* The total memory and percentage shown in the root node of the tree is calculated based only on the allocations that are shown.
+* The total memory and percentage shown in the root node of the tree are calculated based only on the allocations that are shown.
 Since any allocation not big enough to be shown will not be included there, the reported total memory of the root node is normally less than the process's peak memory size.